 You should bring:

-- 'Add to cart' and select your monthly membership.
+- 'Add to cart' and select your monthly, three monthly or half yearly membership.
 Your membership is valid for duration of selected time.

 - Clean up after yourself. (pottery wheels must be cleaned well)

 - Turn your pottery wheel off at the power.